Toothless5143/API-Fuzzer/README.md

 # Fuzzy
-A Python tool that fuzzes an API endpoint with a provided wordlist using the argparse and requests libraries.
+It is a simple API fuzzer that fuzzes (tests) an API endpoint with a wordlist.
+It uses the `argparse` library to parse command-line arguments for the API endpoint URL and the path to the wordlist file containing words to be used as parameters in the API request.
+The script then sends multiple GET requests to the API endpoint, using each word from the wordlist as a parameter in the URL, and prints the response data and status code for each request.

 ### Installation:
 Download all the required files and libraries you need to run the tool: <br>